sp4c38/AWattPrice/backend_new/docs/notification_tasks.md

 - Add token tasks:
   - May only exist once in one request.
   - If included must always be the first item in the task list.
+- Subscribe/desubscribe task:
+  - May only either subscribe or desubscribe to one certain notification type